erik-petrov/mobiilrakendus/step4_report.md

 - **UI scaling differences** may appear on devices with very small or large screens.
 - **No full-size image viewer**: image preview cannot be enlarged.
 - **Minimal camera error handling**: only simple Toast messages on failure.
+- **Database saving**: currently there's an ongoing bug with google.gms that limits out firestore DB usage possibilities.

 ---

 ## 3. APK Build Process

+1. Launch Android Studio
+2. Go to Build -> Generate Signed Bundle/APK
+3. Choose APK
+4. Create/Add your signing key
+5. Choose build variant

+This will produce a build of the app in the directory specified.

 ---